Digital marketing could be your key to surviving in the competitive, ever-evolving startup world.

 - Actionable search engine marketing (SEM) tactics

-Many facets of digital marketing are ongoing processes that build up value over time.
-The earlier you get your ducks in a row when it comes to your marketing plan, the better off you’ll be — even when adjustments need to be made.
+Many digital marketing practices are ongoing and build up value over time.
+So, the earlier you get your ducks in a row when it comes to your marketing plan, the better off you’ll be — even when adjustments need to be made.

 Below, we lay out how to build a strong foundation when it comes to digital marketing for startups.

-Luckily, you don’t need a huge budget to include paid search in your marketing program.
-Particularly when it comes to crafting your ads and targeting your audience, you can find free tools to do everything from keyword search and content improvement to competition monitoring.
+Particularly when crafting your ads and targeting your audience, you can find free tools to do everything from keyword search and content improvement to competition monitoring.

 The majority of such tools come with a free version or a free trial.
-While free options don’t offer the same functionality as full versions, they can be a great place to start when it comes to familiarizing yourself with the platform.
+While free options don’t offer the same functionality as full versions (or working with a hands-on agency), they can be a great place to start when it comes to familiarizing yourself with the platform.

 These tools include: